vitorecomp/go-ls/README.md

 Build to work with big directories, mainly to help compare entire file systems, helping to validate backups or deep copies.

-Add some functions over the original ls
+It's optimized this tasks that it add over the ls

-- Save to database function
+- Save to database function (and used it on a rerun of output with the same id)
 - Go template
-- Hash files and dirs
+- Hash/Checksum files and dirs
 - Async Print
 - Parallel implementation (See the benchmark)

+to common tasks it will probably be slow given that the idea is always to collect all the data over a dir/file.

 ## Usage